Using rocprofv3#

 rocprofv3 --rccl-trace -- <application_path>

-The above command generates a rccl_api_trace file prefixed with the process ID.
+The preceding command generates a rccl_api_trace file prefixed with the process ID.

 $ cat 197_rccl_api_trace.csv